Hummingbird Home Care

 I study herbs, herbal medicines, and a variety of healing and helping modalities.

-I distill my own essential oils, prepare tinctures, skin care products, and colloidal silver water.
+I distill my own essential oils, prepare tinctures, skin care products, and colloidal silver water (when I can!)

 I am environmentally conscious about how I show up in the world & what I am leaving behind.